rajeshrinet/pyross/README.md

 The libraries are named after [Sir Ronald Ross](https://en.wikipedia.org/wiki/Ronald_Ross), doctor, mathematician and poet.
 In 1898 he made "the great discovery" in his laboratory in Calcutta "that malaria is conveyed by the bite of a mosquito".
 He won the Nobel Prize in 1902 and laid the foundations of the mathematical modelling of infectious diseases.

-The authors are part of [The Rapid Assistance in Modelling the Pandemic (RAMP)](https://royalsociety.org/news/2020/03/urgent-call-epidemic-modelling/) taskforce at the **University of Cambridge**.
-In alphabetical order, we are:
+The library was developed as a part of [The Rapid Assistance in Modelling the Pandemic (RAMP)](https://royalsociety.org/news/2020/03/urgent-call-epidemic-modelling/) taskforce at the **University of Cambridge**.
+In alphabetical order, the authors are:
 [Ronojoy Adhikari](https://github.com/ronojoy),
 [Austen Bolitho](https://github.com/TakodaS),
 [Erik Brorson](https://github.com/erikbrorson),